Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Conclusion

 \section{Conclusion}

 In this paper, we present a single general network for representing task-specific scene structures.
 We cast the problem of the acquisition of informative scene structures as a traditional graph partitioning problem on the image domain, and solve it using a lightweight CNN framework without any supervision, \textit{Scene Structure Guidance Network (SSGNet)}.
 Our SSGNet computes coefficients of a set of eigenvectors, enabling to efficiently produce diverse feature representations of a scene with a small number of learnable parameters.
 With our proposed two loss terms, the eigen loss and the spatial loss, SSGNet is first initialized to parameterize the scene structures.
 The SSGNet is then embedded into the baseline networks and the parameters are fine-tuned to learn task-specific guidance features as the training proceeds.
-Lastly, we show the promising performance gains for both the joint depth upsampling and image denoising, even with the good cross-dataset generalization capability.

-\textbf{Discussion}\quad Although our SSGNet achieves the state-of-the-art results for the tasks with the simple embedding approach across the baseline networks, there are still rooms for improvements.

-To suggest our future directions, we conduct additional small experiments for image super-resolution and unguided depth completion tasks which is a dense depth prediction from a sparse input depth without any guidance image.
-In these experiments, the super-resolution only use downsampled input images to extract scene structures, and the depth completion relies on the pretrained weight of SSGNet to represent scene configurations.
-We choose SeaNet~\cite{fang2020soft}, a CNN architecture equipped with a separate scene texture estimation branch, and pNCNN~\cite{eldesokey2020uncertainty}, a lightweight probabilistic CNN ($\sim$ 670K) to refine initial dense depth predictions based on a statistical uncertainty measure, for the image super-resolution and the unguided depth completion, respectively.

-\tabref{small_exp} reports that we obtain the performance gains with our SSGNet over the baseline models.
-Particularly, the synergy between our SSGNet and pNCNN is noticeable in \Figref{pncnn}.
-Unfortunately, the baseline models with our SSGNet do not reach the quality of huge size models, a ViT-based image super-resolution~\cite{liang2021swinir} and a GAN-based unguided depth completion~\cite{lu2020depth}.

-One of the future directions is to devise the best incorporation scheme of our SSGNet in that their structures are too tricky to intuitively embed it.
-Another is that a joint multi-modality training from heterogeneous data is expected to represent more informative scene structures and to extend the applicability of SSGNet.
+We show the promising performance gains over off-the-shelf baseline models for various low-level vision tasks such as joint depth upsampling, image denoising, super resolution and low-light image enhancement, even with the good cross-dataset generalization capability.
+To embed our structural module on edge computing device, which commonly suffer from accuracy-latency trade-off issue, we devise a lighter-weight module, SSGNet-D, depth specialized module.
+We show that our SSGNet-D improves the performance of the baseline model on Jetson AGX Orin in-the-wild environments, as well as achieving the compatible performance with the original version of SSGNet on depth computation tasks.